bidhata/Hiby-R1-Mod/README.md

 > *Every dollar keeps this project alive and motivates future updates!*

 ---
+# BUGS Alert - What to Expect
+- "Developer Options" removed by Hiby in this new build.
+- Volume getting locked multiple times
+- USB DAC and Car modes are not stable like before.
+- Partial ported theme looks broken on 1st boot.
+So, after flashing the firmware, restore factory settings, and then choose theme 2 from system settings.

 # 🎶 HiBy R1 — Ultimate Custom Firmware Mod

 The most feature-complete custom firmware for the **HiBy R1** portable music players.